Skip to main content

 Speaker Disclosures:

 Financial: Carol Westby has employment relationships with Brigham Young University and Bilingual Multicultural Services.
-She receives royalties as a published author.
+She receives royalties as a published author and a speaking honorarium from Pro-Ed.
 Carol Westby receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Carol Westby is a member of American Board of Child Language and Language Disorders.